AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Conversation History

+2025-08-07: Framer Motion animation implemented for BlogeHero section.
+Used motion.section and motion.div for entrance and staggered fade/slide effects.
+Fixed TypeScript errors by importing and using Framer Motion's built-in 'easeInOut' easing function.
+No errors found after implementation.
+Animation tested and confirmed for functionality and performance.

 - 2025-08-07: Added hover animation to HomeImpact cards using framer-motion.
 Used scale, shadow, and y translation for smooth effect.
 Updated transition for responsiveness and visual appeal.
 - 2025-08-07: Mobile UI enhancement applied to HomeFeatures.
 Matched first section's mobile fix for Chatbots and sharedTeam sections: added max-sm:flex, max-sm:justify-center, max-sm:text-center, and responsive text sizing to ensure consistent mobile layout.
 All buttons centered and feature blocks visually aligned for small screens.
 Proceeding to test and validate responsiveness.
 - 2025-08-07: Added hover animation to testimonial cards in Testimonials.tsx using framer-motion's whileHover for scale and shadow.
 No errors found after implementation.
 Feature validated visually and matches requirements.